fish-shell/fish-shell/sphinx_doc_src/index.rst

 ``man`` is a command for displaying a manual page on a given topic.
 The man command takes the name of the manual page to display as an argument.
 There are manual pages for almost every command on most computers.
 There are also manual pages for many other things, such as system libraries and important files.

 Every program on your computer can be used as a command in ``fish``.
-If the program file is located in one of the directories in the PATH_, it is sufficient to type the name of the program to use it.
+If the program file is located in one of the directories in the PATH_, you can just use the name of the program to use it.
 Otherwise the whole filename, including the directory (like ``/home/me/code/checkers/checkers`` or ``../checkers``) has to be used.

 Here is a list of some useful commands: